Kraks/RefuncAAM/README.md

 #### Section 2.1

 The abstract syntax are specified in file `src/main/scala/refunc/ast/Expr.scala`.
-For convenience of testing, we implement an extended abstract syntax in ANF comparing with the one described in the paper: 1) Integers as atomic expressions are supported.
+For the convenience of testing, we implement an extended abstract syntax in ANF comparing with the one described in the paper: 1) Integers as atomic expressions are supported.
 2) To create recursive bindings, the users may use `letrec`.

 #### Section 2.2